Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Fuel Type and Tank

-Gasoline-powered portable generators are the most common, but solar-powered generators do exist.
+Gasoline-powered generators are the most common, but solar-powered generators do exist.
 They’re also more expensive and don’t usually provide more than 1800 watts of power.

 In terms of fuel, you’ll get the most efficiency out of diesel, especially if your goal is to power your entire house.
 Diesel is a bit more expensive and harder to come by, but it cancels out the need for a carburetor—which clogs often.
 Propane generators or gas generators that can also convert to propane are also great options.